 LaunchPad Lab sees all technology as tools that enable them to solve specific problems.
 When it comes to running and managing their client apps, Heroku is the preferred platform in their tech toolkit.
 Because the firm’s founders had extensive experience with Heroku, it was a natural choice for their business.
 The platform’s flexibility allows the team to create any type of app for any use case.
 Freedom from managing infrastructure means the firm can focus their expertise on building sophisticated digital experiences that delight end users.

 By running our clients’ apps on Heroku, our project teams can focus their time and energy on our core business—building the best digital products for our clients.
 Heroku is our platform of choice for every project.
-Tom Cullen, Co-Founder, LaunchPad Lab
+Ryan Francis, CEO, LaunchPad Lab

 From day one, LaunchPad Lab has used Heroku almost exclusively across their portfolio of client apps.
 The firm not only recommends Heroku to their clients, but also actively helps them understand the value of the Heroku platform to their business.